joeshub/Interoperable-Design-System-API/README.md

 The goal of this project is to build a common API, similar to the HTML spec, for UI components, to be adopted by Design Systems developers.
 Each system would implement their component internals, and only expose a common IDSAPI to consumers.

+Creating a design system built on top of IDSAPI should not require figuring out what API to use and what components to create, but how those components look and behave.

 ## Challenges
 - Standardizing on a currently highly opinionated API
+- Designs sytems may have internal dependencies which would need to be installed

 ## List of Existing Design Systems using React
 A case study to see if this is feasible by surveying a list of existing DS's